Surrogate-assisted distributed swarm optimisation for computationally expensive geoscientific models: Experiments and Results

 \section{Experiments and Results}

-In this section, we present analysis of the proposed methodology first on synthetic benchmark functions then on Badlands(LEM).
-The experiments consider a wide range of performance measures which includes optimization performance in terms of fitness score, computational time saved by the surrogate model, accuracy of the surrogate model.
+In this section, we present the results of our framework on synthetic benchmark functions and Badlands LEM.
+The experiments consider a wide range of performance measures which includes optimization performance in terms of fitness score, computational time, and accuracy of the surrogate model.